Putting Prevention into Practice

 D. High false-positive rate.

 1. The correct answer is C. The USPSTF recommends against screening for ovarian cancer (D recommendation) in asymptomatic women regardless of age or screening methodology.
 The USPSTF found that the harms of screening outweigh the benefits.
-Studies
+Studies showed no benefit in reduced ovarian cancer mortality, while the USPSTF found the harms of screening to be moderate to substantial.1

 The views expressed in this work are those of the authors and do not reflect the official policy or position of the Uniformed Services University of the Health Sciences, the U.S. Air Force, the Department of Defense, or the U.S. government.